alburycatalina/FHA_intro_to_coding/README.md

 ## Getting started

-This lesson is adapted from data carpentry’s intro to R for ecologists.
+This lesson is adapted from data carpentry’s [Intro to R for Ecologists](https://datacarpentry.org/R-ecology-lesson/index.html).
 Use this page to follow along with.
 We’ll be using the “sticky method” to make sure you and I are on the same page.
 We’ll work through the lesson in chunks.
 Put a blue sticky note on your computer if you’re finished the current task.
 Put a pink sticky note up if you need help.

 ## Setting Up